Culture of Bulgaria: Music

 Bulgaria has a long-standing musical tradition dating to the early Middle Ages.
 One of the earliest known composers of Medieval Europe, Yoan Kukuzel (ca. 1280–1360), became famous for his work Polieleion of the Bulgarian Woman.
 About 90 of his works have survived.
 Kukuzel also reformed the Byzantine musical writing system, and became known as The Angel-voiced for his singing abilities.

 The tradition of church singing in Bulgaria is more than thousand years old.
 In the Bulgarian Orthodox Church there are two traditions of church singing - Eastern monodic (one-voice) singing and choral (polyphonic).
 The Eastern monodic singing observes the tradition of Greek and Byzantine music as well as the requirements of the eight-voices polyphonic canon of the Eastern Orthodox Church.
 The second tradition is the choral church music, established during the nineteenth century, when in Bulgaria enters the influence of Russian polyphonic choral church music.
 Many Bulgarian composers (Dobri Hristov, Petar Dinev, etc.) create their works in the spirit of Russian polyphony.
 Today Orthodox music is alive and is performed both during church worship services and at concerts by secular choirs and soloists.
-Contemporary Bulgarian worldwide recognized choirs and singers in whose repertoire permanently takes place the orthodox music are: Yoan Kukuzel Choir, Plovdiv Boys' Choir 'Stefka Blagoeva', Sofia Boys' Choir, Madrigal Sofia Choir, Sofia Orthodox Choir, Sofia Priest Choir, etc., worldwide famous opera singers Boris Christoff and Nicola Ghiuselev.
+Contemporary Bulgarian choirs whose repertoire includes Orthodox music include the Yoan Kukuzel Choir, Plovdiv Boys' Choir 'Stefka Blagoeva', Sofia Boys' Choir, Madrigal Sofia Choir, Sofia Orthodox Choir and Sofia Priest Choir.
+Bulgaria has also produced internationally recognised opera singers, including Boris Christoff, Nicola Ghiuselev, Nicolai Ghiaurov, regarded as one of the major basses of the post-World War II era; Ghena Dimitrova, an internationally acclaimed dramatic soprano associated with major Verdi and Puccini roles; Elena Nicolai, a Bulgarian mezzo-soprano associated with the Italian operatic tradition; and Raina Kabaivanska, whose international career included a long association with Italian opera and La Scala.

+Bulgarian classical music has also been represented by internationally active conductors.
+Important figures in the Bulgarian conducting tradition include Sasha Popov, founder of the Academic Symphony Orchestra, the predecessor of the Sofia Philharmonic, whose first concert he conducted in 1929; Ruslan Raychev, who worked with leading Bulgarian opera and symphonic institutions and appeared internationally in Europe, the United States, Brazil, Mexico, Cuba and Japan; Emil Tchakarov, a laureate of the Herbert von Karajan conducting competition who later worked as Karajan's assistant; Emil Tabakov, former music director of the Sofia Philharmonic and Belgrade Philharmonic and a prize-winner at the Nikolai Malko International Competition for Young Conductors; Nayden Todorov, artistic director of the Sofia Philharmonic since 2017; and Rossen Milanov, music director of the Columbus Symphony Orchestra, Chautauqua Symphony Orchestra and Princeton Symphony Orchestra.